Skip to main content

 Staying in University accommodation?

-Before your arrival, we’ll email you asking you to complete your mandatory induction.
-This includes important information about living with us.
+Before your arrival, we’ll email you with instructions to complete your mandatory induction, which includes important information about living with us.

 You also need to book an arrival slot.
 Slots are available on a first-come, first-served basis.
 You'll: